Loading...

 In this config you can set the default Google Maps Keys and center location.
 This call also be added to your .env file.

 This section is meant for users who are installing Voyager on an already existing Laravel installation or for users who want to perform a manual install.
-If this is not the case, you should go back to the documentation or skip this section.
+If this is not the case, you should go back to the installation documentation or skip this section.

 When adding or editing the current BREAD for a database table you will first see the BREAD info which allows you to set the Display Names, slug, icon, Model and Controller Namespace, Policy Name.
 You can also choose if you would like to Generate permissions for that BREAD type.